Juan de Torquemada (cardinal)

-Juan de Torquemada, O.P.
-(1388 – 26 September 1468), (church Latin Johannes de Turre cremata, various spellings), Spanish ecclesiastic, defender of Jewish conversos, has been described as the most articulate papal apologist of the fifteenth century.
-He was an uncle of Tomás de Torquemada, afterwards notorious as the persecuting Grand Inquisitor.
+Juan de Torquemada O.P.
+(Ecclesiastical Latin: Johannes de Turre cremata, various spellings) (1388 – 26 September 1468), was a Spanish Thomistic Theologian, polemicist, and Cardinal.
+He has been described as the most articulate papal apologist of the fifteenth century, and a defender of Jewish converts to the Catholic Church (conversos).

+Torquemada became a member of the Order of Friars Preachers at the age of fifteen.
+After his studies, he was a participant in five Papal elections during his life, and was present for the Council of Florence.
+Torquemada was elevated to Cardinal in 1439, by Pope Eugene IV.
+As prolific writer, he wrote championing the Papacy in his work Summa de ecclesia, defending the conversos in Castile, and attacking Islam.
+He was an uncle of Tomás de Torquemada, afterwards well-known as the Grand Inquisitor.

 Life

 Juan de Torquemada was born in Valladolid, Spain.
-“There is a general historical consensus that the family were former Jews“.
-Though those converso origins are very often stated without providing any source, they are “based primarily on Hernando del Pulgar’s statement that Juan de Torquemada’s abuelos were converts from the Jewish faith“.
+"There is a general historical consensus that the family were former Jews".
+Though those converso origins are very often stated without providing any source, they are "based primarily on Hernando del Pulgar’s statement that Juan de Torquemada’s abuelos were converts from the Jewish faith".
 As a converso, Pulgar is considered to have made this assertion out of hate for Juan de Torquemada’s nephew, Tomás de Torquemada.
-However, through a study of all Juan de Torquemada’s ancestors no such jewish converts were found in his family.
+However, a 2020 study of all of Juan de Torquemada’s ancestors found no Jewish converts in his family.
 At an early age he joined the Dominican Order, and soon distinguished himself for learning and devotion.
 In 1415 he accompanied the general of his order to the Council of Constance.
-Thereafter he proceeded to the University of Paris for study, and took his doctor's degree in theology in 1423.
+Thereafter he proceeded to the University of Paris to study and took his doctorate degree in theology in 1423.
 After teaching for some time in Paris, he became prior of the Dominican house in Valladolid, and then in Toledo.